openmft/openmft-docs/README.md

 ---
 description: >-
-  AMF is the foundation on which OpenMFT is built and open sourced by Agile Data Inc.
+  AMF is the foundation on which OpenMFT is built and open sourced by MFT Labs
 ---

 # OpenMFT powered by Agile Messaging Framework \(AMF\)